Introduction to Redberry: a computer algebra system designed for tensor manipulation: Basics

-satisfies the symmetry property \( T_{abd} = -T_{dba}\)\footnote{Static method \inlinecode{findIndicesSymmetries(...)} is defined in class \inlinecode{TensorUtils}.
-This method takes a simple indices as the first argument in order to specify the relative order of indices, for which one want to find symmetries.}.
+\begin{sout} +[] -[[0, 2]] \end{sout} The first permutation is identity, while the second is nontrivial\footnote{Method used in the fourth line takes simple indices as the first argument in order to define the relative order of indices in tensor. \inlinecode{'...'.si} construction is used to parse simple indices}.

-While the permutational symmetries of tensors are well covered in a number of tensors-oriented CASs, the so-called multi-terms symmetries like Bianchi identities, are faintly covered or absent at all in the majority of existing systems.
+While the permutational symmetries of tensors are well covered in a number of tensors-oriented CASs, the so-called multi-terms symmetries (like Bianchi identities) are faintly covered or absent at all in the majority of existing systems.
 In fact, authors know only one system --- Cadabra \cite{Cadabra}, which fully supports multi-term symmetries.
 The basic idea utilized by Cadabra system is usage of Young tableau projectors to reduce expressions to the simplified form.
 Consider the following identity\footnote{This example is taken from Section~2.2 of the {\itshape 'Cadabra: reference guide and tutorial'} by Kasper Peeters, which is available on Cadabra \href{http://cadabra.phi-sci.com/cadabra.pdf}{web site}.}:

 where $W_{abcd}$ is a Weyl tensor.
 In order to proof this identity using a Young projector, one need to apply the following substitution to the above expression:

 This identity is derived from the Ricci cyclic identity and ordinary permutational symmetries of the Weyl tensor.
 The following Redberry code proofs the identity (\ref{eq:WeylIdentity}):